 3. Think twice about big investments.

-Lifshitz said that this one is important because opening a new office or buying new equipment may be a financially sound decision while business is booming, but “could come back to haunt a business owner if a recession hits.”
-He suggests asking yourself a few questions about spending for your business, especially for those thinking about starting a business in the next year:
+Lifshitz warns that big decisions like opening a new office, signing a new commercial lease, or buying new equipment may be financially sound while business is booming, but could come back to haunt a business owner if a recession hits.
+Consider the following spending questions:

 - Do I really need state-of-the-art equipment?